omnisonic/react_chart_componentized/README.md

 This is a Data visualization chart made with react JS using react components.
 The graph show currency exchange rate.
-The data for the graph is access through an api.
+The data for the graph is accessed through an api.